 Connor has also recently appeared as the sole junior in the High Court in an employment-related Extended Civil Restraint application on behalf of six public-sector claimants, led by Elizabeth Hodgetts.

 Connor has acted for and advised clients in industries such as nursing, pharmacies, social care, education and higher-education, banking, and logistics, among others.
-Connor represents clients with respect to roles of all seniorities, including, most recently, a Chief Operating Officer.
+Connor represents clients with respect to roles of all seniorities, including, recently, a Chief Operating Officer.

 He has experience in issues spanning: